 1.1 Enhance Employee Productivity

 Smart office apps can reduce the time employees normally spend on administrative tasks, freeing them up to focus on their core responsibilities or the parts of the job they enjoy most.
-Numerous pieces of software exist that can make collaboration easier, such as Zoom or Slack, resulting in a more productive team dynamic and enabling hybrid or remote working.
+The smart office concept states that numerous pieces of software exist that can make collaboration easier, such as Zoom or Slack, resulting in a more productive team dynamic and enabling hybrid or remote working.
 Additionally, sensors and software can be installed to track what resources staff use most, which can lead to reduced operational costs.

 1.2 Higher Employee Retention